longjianli/longjianli.github.io/_pages/about.md

   - /about.html
 ---

 I am an associate professor at the [Department of Economics, University of California San Diego](http://economics.ucsd.edu/).
-I was born in Montreal (paternal side is Japanese and maternal side is French Canadian) and speak English, French, and Japanese.
+I was born in Montréal (paternal side is Japanese and maternal side is French Canadian) and speak English, French, and Japanese.

 My research
 =====